apify/crawlee-python/README.md

 Your crawlers will appear human-like and fly under the radar of modern bot protections even with the default configuration.
 Crawlee gives you the tools to crawl the web for links, scrape data, and store it to disk or cloud while staying configurable to suit your project's needs.

+We have also a TypeScript implementation, see [github.com/apify/crawlee](https://github.com/apify/crawlee).

 ## Installation

 Crawlee is available as the [`crawlee`](https://pypi.org/project/crawlee/) PyPI package.